Visual-Intelligence-UMN/KNOWNET/README.md

 1. **Embedding Files** — Precomputed text embeddings used for entity and relation verification.
    These embeddings are stored on the server and accessed through `embedding_utils.py` and `embeds.py`.
-   Developers reproducing the system locally can either:
-   - Use existing OpenAI or local embedding models to regenerate these vectors from the source entity/relation files.
+   Developers reproducing the system locally can use existing OpenAI or local embedding models to regenerate these vectors from the source entity/relation files.
-   - Or download the precomputed embedding files (available upon request or through institutional collaboration).

 2. **Knowledge Graph Database (Neo4j)** —
    The deployed version of KNOWNET connects to a Neo4j database hosted on **AWS EC2**, which contains the curated biomedical knowledge graph used for verification and recommendation.